 Why is Folic acid bad?

-So many people are taught that taking an excess of water soluble vitamins isn’t a bad thing because they will just be excreted in the urine if they’re not needed.
-But in the case of folic acid in the body of a person who cannot process folic acid into usable folate, the folic acid ends up in the blood stream where it hogs the receptor cites on cells where folate is needed (source).
+So many people are taught that taking an excess of water soluble vitamins isn’t a bad thing.
+This is because it will just be excreted in the urine if not needed.
+This is not the case with folic acid.
+If a person cannot process folic acid into usable folate, the folic acid ends up in the blood stream where it hogs the receptor cites on cells where folate is needed (source).

 When unusable folic acid is taking up the receptor cites where real folate is needed, a folate deficiency occurs and the following can happen:

 - Neural tube defects